Hear from our Spring 2021 Interns about their experience at WTCSav.

 Q4: What do you wish you knew before interning that you would like to share with other students?

 Q5: Would you recommend other students complete WTCSav’s Internship Program?
+If so, why?

 Economic Research Intern

-Business Economics Major
+Economics and International Business Major

 Georgia Southern University